progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--This leaves four important entries: the `HEAD` and `index` files and the `objects` and `refs` directories.
 These are the core parts of Git.
 The `objects` directory stores all the content for your database, the `refs` directory stores pointers into commit objects in that data (branches), the `HEAD` file points to the branch you currently have checked out, and the `index` file is where Git stores your staging area information.
 You’ll now look at each of these sections in detail to see how Git operates.-->

 Damit bleiben vier wichtige Einträge übrig: die Dateien `HEAD` und `index` und die Verzeichnisse `objects` und `refs`.
 Dies sind die Kernkomponenten eines Git Repositories: Im `objects` Verzeichnis befinden sich die Inhalte der Datenbank.
 Das `refs` Verzeichnis enthält Referenzen auf Commit Objekte (Branches) in dieser Datenbank.
 Die Datei `HEAD` zeigt auf denjeningen Branch, den Du gegenwärtig ausgecheckt hast, und in der Datei `index` verwaltet Git die Informationen der Staging Area.
-Wir werden auf diese Elemente jetzt im einzelnen darauf eingehen, so daß Du nachvollziehen kannst, wie Git intern arbeitet.
+Wir werden auf diese Elemente jetzt im einzelnen darauf eingehen, sodass Du nachvollziehen kannst, wie Git intern arbeitet.

 <!--## Git Objects ##-->
 ## Git Objekte ##